DXHeroes/knowledge-base-content/practices/user_stories.md

 ---
-slug: "user-stories"
+slug: 'user-stories'
-aspect: "processes"
+aspect: 'processes'
 stages:
-  - "development"
+  - 'development'
 short_description: In an Agile environment, teamwork is divided into small pieces called user stories.
 It helps with sprint planning.
 They are written in a basic language.
 tags:
   - product
   - framework